 Salutations to Salvia

-A member of the mint family, sage (Salvia) offers a lot of opportunity for gardeners to add texture, flowers and sometimes fragrance to the garden.
+A member of the mint family, sage (Salvia) adds texture, flowers and sometimes even fragrance to the garden.

 With over 900 species and even more hybrids, it's easy to fall in love with salvia.
 Salvia expert Betsy Clebsch discuss what makes these flowers so extraordinary.

 Clebsch refers to her Northern California garden, high in the Santa Cruz mountains, as her laboratory.
 For 30 years, her interest in plant study has centered around these mystical, medicinal and medieval salvias.
 In fact, she has been so instrumental in the world of salvias that one--Salvia clevelandii 'Betsy Clebsch'--has been named in her honor.
 The cultivar has varying color flowers from bluish lavender to everything in between and even bi-colored petals.

 Loosely translated from its Latin origin, salvia means to heal.
 "Salvias have been reputed to cure everything from a snakebite to a broken heart.
 Now that's pretty big business," she says.
 Salvias are also found in the wild on every continent except Australia and some of its surrounding islands.
 Like all mints, salvias have leaves directly opposite one another on the stem.
 There's a lot of diversity within the genus.
 Some plants have tiny leaves, others feature large foliage like the one in the main image above.

 Others have wonderfully wide flowers.
 Small, tall, incredible and edible, after decades of growing salvias, the sheer variety within the genus still astounds Clebsch.

 "This plant has a habit like squash.
 I don't know of any other salvia that I've grown that sends out these leafy stems," she says.
 Today this salvia hasn't been identified botanically.
 So while the botanists determine the species, Clebsch's research helps define what the plant needs to thrive.